History of Academic Regalia

 In some instances American makers of academic costumes have divided the velvet trimming of the doctor’s gown in such a fashion as to suggest in the same garment two or more doctor’s degrees.
 Good precedent directs that a single degree from a single institution should be indicated by a single garment.

 Pattern.
-As usually followed by American colleges and universities, but following the specifications listed below.
+As usually followed by American colleges and universities, with specifications.

 Material.
 In all cases the material must be the same as that of the gown.